foss-lodpm/lpm-modules/lpm-builder/README.md

 ## lpm-builder

-lpm-builder is a dynamic module for the lod package manager that allows users to create LOD packages by packing software using a set of template files.
+lpm-builder is a dynamic module for lod package manager that allows users to create LOD packages by packing software using a set of template files.
 This documentation explains how to use the lpm-builder module and provides details on the supported build template files.

 ## Building lpm-builder from Source